 Yes, and they have always been happening and will continue to happen.
 People are losing jobs or even their homes and businesses are closing.
-To bounce back from serious setbacks such as these requires self belief, confidence, and realistic optimism – qualities which are unlikely to be engendered by paying attention to the news media.
+To bounce back from serious setbacks such as these requires self-belief, confidence, and realistic optimism – qualities that are unlikely to be engendered by paying attention to the news media.

 There are quite a few things, apart from the obvious and somewhat extreme move of avoiding the news media altogether, which we can do to